1. Home

 Focus: family communication

-This can apply to everything.
-You can use it for sweets, screentime, and even exercise.
+This golden rule applies to virtually everything in life.
+You can use it for sweets, screen time, and even exercise.
 Sweets can be a nice treat occasionally, but when eaten regularly or in excess, they’ll cause problems.
+Try to avoid using them for rewards.
+Sweets are a normal part of life and should be enjoyed as such.

 The same can be said for exercise.
 Although you need to exercise to keep your body healthy, too much exercise can cause strain and injury.
 Finding balance is what you’re after.